khalido/blog/content/post/PyConAu2018.md

 - viper mode - undocumented, being written, writes registers directly to say turn on/off leds
 - can also write inline assembler in python syntax
 - pre allocate a buffer and write to it

+**takeaway:** micropython can be fast. don't use globals, but everyone knows that already, so instead apply some of the tricks from above, like caching methods, and for micropython don't have too many funcs.

 ## Asyncio in (Micro)Python